sveinung/writings/page_objects.md

  });
 ```

-Personally I also like to move the assertions into the page objects if it improves readability, or if the same assertions are used frequently.
+Personally, I also like to move the assertions into the page objects if it _improves readability_, or if the same assertions are _used frequently_.

 ```diff
  var DropDownViewPageObject = function(dropDownView) {